MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingarchive-sizequotawarning-vb.md

-﻿---
+---
-Description: 'The SizeQuotaWarning property is a Boolean value that indicates whether the fax service issues a warning in the event log when the size of the outbound archive exceeds the limit defined by the HighQuotaWaterMark property.' ms.assetid: 'ec1e9f9e-b3b0-4535-899f-e96a5c59a504'
+Description: The SizeQuotaWarning property is a Boolean value that indicates whether the fax service issues a warning in the event log when the size of the outbound archive exceeds the limit defined by the HighQuotaWaterMark property. ms.assetid: ec1e9f9e-b3b0-4535-899f-e96a5c59a504
-title: 'FaxOutgoingArchive.SizeQuotaWarning property'
+title: FaxOutgoingArchive.SizeQuotaWarning property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingArchive.SizeQuotaWarning property